-Aspen Systems is an ISO 9001:2008 certified company.
-In 2011, Aspen Systems implemented their quality management system (QMS) which is certified and audited annually to meet and exceed the ISO 9001:2008 standard.
-These well defined procedures improve the consistency of our product and allows us to measure our quality controls.
-This allows us to make improvements wherever necessary.
-These procedures ensure you get the best and most reliable product to meet your requirements.
+Aspen Systems has been an ISO 9001-2015 certified company, using our own, certified quality management system (QMS), which was implemented in 2011 and is audited annually to exceed industry standards.
+These well-defined procedures improve the consistency of our products and give us the ability us to measure our quality controls, allowing us to make improvements wherever necessary.
+These processes ensure our clients the best and most reliable products.

-Aspen Systems’ manufacturing facility is ESD S20.20 certified.
-ESD S20.20 is a quality management standard for Electrostatic Discharge (ESD), which is the common occurrence of a momentary electrical shock given off by a person or virtually any ‘charged’ object.
-ESD controls help eliminate hardware component failures due to the mishandling of components.
-Aspen Systems’ facility is audited annually to ensure that our manufacturing environment meets these standards.
+Along with being ISO 9001-2015 certified, Aspen Systems’ manufacturing facility is ESD S20.20 certified, which is the quality management standard for Electrostatic Discharge (ESD).
+ESD is the common occurrence of a momentary electrical shock discharged to from one object to another at an unequal charge, releasing a spark.
+ESD controls help eliminate these sparks, which are known to cause hardware component damage and failure.
+Aspen Systems’ facility is audited annually to ensure that our manufacturing environment meets and surpasses ESD control standards.

-We think we have one of the best manufacturing processes in the HPC marketplace, and the quality of our delivered systems reflects that.
-But rest assured, our involvement doesn’t end when your system is on your floor and working.
-We offer industry leading support too.
+We have one of the best manufacturing processes in the HPC marketplace, and the quality of our system reflects that.
+But our involvement in your company doesn’t end when your products leave our facility!
+Aspen Systems also offers industry leading support.

 All systems are subjected to an extensive burn-in process using the Aspen Integrated Manufacturing Environment (AIME) to ensure that all components meet our high quality control standards.
-AIME makes sure that your nodes are assembled correctly and operating properly by performing a defined set of in-depth automated and stand-alone test loops on each component of your individual systems.
-These tests stress every individual component under the most stressful conditions found in high performance computing.
-All systems must pass all AIME tests before any software can be installed, the node can be integrated into your cluster, or the node can be shipped (bare metal).
+AIME makes sure your nodes are assembled and operating correctly by performing a defined set of in-depth automated and stand-alone tests under the most stressful conditions found in high performance computing, making sure to put pressure on each and every individual component in your system.
+All systems must pass every AIME test before moving to the next stage of manufacturing.

-Once all AIME tests have been successfully completed, quality assurance personnel use the AIME Bill of Materials function to perform a final comparison of the manufactured system against the job traveler (generated from your quote).
-This step ensures that your system is built as planned in the original quote and job.
-If all is correct, the quality assurance engineer will approve the node, releasing it to software build if the system requires it or passing the node to the rack assembly or shipping teams as indicated by the build type.
+Once AIME tests have been successfully completed, quality assurance personnel use the AIME Bill of Materials function to perform a final comparison of the manufactured system against the scope of work generated from your quote, ensuring that your system is built as originally planned.
+If all is correct, the quality assurance engineer will approve the node, releasing your system to software installation (if required), and then rack assembly or shipping teams, as indicated by the build type.